Can LLMs Evaluate Complex Attribution in QA? Automatic Benchmarking using Knowledge Graphs: Benchmark Construction

-We construct the attributed QA benchmark built on top of an existing knowledge graph question answering (KGQA) dataset and its associated KG.
-This is primarily motivated by two observations: Firstly, KGQA is a popular task with substantial open resources, as evidenced by 25 KGQA datasets for 5 different KGs reported in \cite{jiang2022knowledge}).
-Secondly, existing KGQA datasets contain high-quality question-answer pairs and corresponding KG logical queries (which are often in SPARQL) for inferring the answers, although they lack attribution statements in natural language.
-By utilising the existing datasets, we streamline the base question-answer pair collection process, allowing us to focus on the attributions.
+The selection of KGs and KGQA datasets is primarily motivated by two observations: (1) KGQA is a well-established task with a wealth of open resources, as evidenced by 25 KGQA datasets for 5 KGs reported in \citep{jiang2022knowledge}; (2) existing KGQA datasets contain high-quality question-answer pairs and corresponding KG logical queries, often expressed in SPARQL, which are capable of deriving the correct answers and can be leveraged to generate evidence.

-Each KGQA dataset is composed of samples in the form of $ S = (q_0, a_0, l)$, with $q_0$ denoting a natural language question, $a_0$ denotes the answer entity, and $l$ denotes a KG logical query.
-Our data collection focuses on samples where the KG logical query falls into one of three types: single-triple, path-like, or tree-like queries.
-As shown in the first three columns in Table \ref{table3}, a single triple query denoted as $(e_0, r_0, ?a)$ indicates that the answer entity $?a$ can be queried through the subject entity $e_0$ and the KG relation $r_0$.
-A path-like query denoted as $[e_0, r_0, ?v_1, \ldots, ?v_{n-1}, r_{n-1}, ?a]$ represents that the answer entity $?a$ can be queried through the subject entity $e_1$ starting through $n$-hopping relations and $n-1$ intermediate variable entities $?v$.
-In particular, the path-like query is equivalent to the single-triad query when $n=1$.
-A tree-like query formulated as $\wedge_{i=0}^{n-1}(e_i, r_i, ?a)$, involves $n$ distinct triples with different subject entities converging to the same answer entity.
+A KG is composed of relational facts in the form of triple, i.e., $(h, r, t)$, where $h$ and $t$ denote a subject entity and a object entity, respectively, and $r$ denotes a relation between them.
+A KGQA dataset $D = \{S_1, S_2, ..., S_N\}$ consists of samples in the form of $ S_i = (q_i, a_i, l_i)$, where $q_i$ denotes a natural language question, $a_i$ denotes its answer entity, and $l_i$ denotes the KG logical query of $q_i$.
+Our data collection focuses on samples where the KG logical query falls into one of three types: \textbf{single-triple}, \textbf{path-like}, or \textbf{tree-like queries}.
+As shown in the first three columns in Table \ref{table3}, a single triple query denoted as $(e_0, r_0, ?a)$ indicates that the answer entity $?a$ can be obtained via the subject $e_0$ and the relation $r_0$.
+A path-like query denoted as $[e_0, r_0, ?v_1, \ldots, ?v_{n-1}, r_{n-1}, ?a]$ represents that the answer $?a$ is reachable through an $n$-hop path starting from $e_0$, traversing $n$ relations and $n-1$ intermediate entities represented by query variables $?v_1, \ldots, ?v_{n-1}$.
+Specifically, $?v_1$ denotes the first intermediate variable in the query path.
+Notably, a path-like query reduces to a single-triple query when $n=1$.
+A tree-like query, formulated as $\wedge_{i=0}^{n-1}(e_i, r_i, ?a)$, includes $n$ distinct triples, each originating from different subjects and converging on the answer $?a$.